zl810881283/zl810881283.github.io/_posts/2016-04-25-Auction-Website-Using-ThinkJs-Requirement-and-design.md

 keywords: NodeJs, ThinkJs, ES7
 ---

 [ThinkJs](https://thinkjs.org/), A Web framework beyond your dreams.
-It allows you Use the full ES6/7 features to develop Node.js applications.
+It allows you use the full ES6/7 features to develop Node.js applications.
 I use this Web framework to build a project.
-In this project, The most popular technology(maybe) MTAN was used.
+In this project, One of the most popular technology(maybe) MTAN was used.
 It is Mongodb, ThinkJs, Angular, NodeJs.
 As you see, Express was replaced by ThinkJs.

 ## Why ThinkJs

-ThinkJs' features are listed follow:
+ThinkJs' features are listed following:

 - Supports ES6/7 features